Drug use can impair your ability to drive and increase the likelihood of a vehicle collision.

 Drugs come in many forms and have a wide range of possible effects and side effects.
 Many people are under the mistaken impression that they are either unaffected or can drive better under the influence of drugs such as marijuana.
 This is simply not true.

-Marijuana affects driver concentration and reaction time, and can result in a charge of impaired driving.
+It’s illegal to drive if you’re impaired by THC.
+Marijuana affects driver concentration and reaction time.
 Some people mistakenly believe they can drive well after using marijuana – in fact, it doubles the risk of a crash.
-Learn more about the myths of marijuana.

 Tranquilizers, antidepressants, sleeping pills and similar drugs can negatively affect driving ability even if taken in the prescribed dosage.
 Sedatives and painkillers can slow reaction time, impair coordination and decrease attentiveness.
 If you drive while impaired by prescribed medication, you can be charged with impaired driving.
 Discuss the possible effects of any medication with your doctor or pharmacist.
 Learn more.